cswank/kcli/README.md

 ## Usage

-    $ kcli --help
+	kcli --help
 	usage: kcli [<flags>]

 	Flags:
 	      --help          Show context-sensitive help (also try --help-long and --help-man).
 	  -a, --addresses=localhost:9092 ...
 	                      comma seperated list of kafka addresses
-      -l, --logs=LOGS  for debugging, set the log output to a file
+	  -l, --log=LOG       for debugging, set the log output to a file -t, --topic=TOPIC   go directly to a topic
+	  -p, --partition=-1  go directly to a partition of a topic -o, --offset=-1     go directly to a message

 After starting it up you get a list of topics: